 Three more, just because:

--Posing with polar bears: a long-lost pastime
+-Posing with polar bears: a long-lost pastime.

 -Watermelon ice cream that's coconut-based and exquisitely colored.